 Sociology is the study of societies in relation to history, culture and place, including the interaction between individuals and groups, as well as the norms, laws and social institutions that constitute a society.
 Sociology is centrally concerned with social change.
-Applied sociology describes the use of sociological theories and methods outside of university for specific client groups and audiences.
-It is used in the active transformation of social life, by addressing ‘real world’ research questions, and by helping different public audiences to consider and adopt a sociological imagination.
+Applied sociology describes the use of sociological theories and methods beyond academia, for specific client groups and audiences.
+Applied sociology is used in the active transformation of social life, by addressing ‘real world’ research questions, and by helping different public audiences to consider and adopt a sociological imagination.

 The Sociology at Work website supports the application of sociological knowledge beyond university settings.
 We mean this literally – how do people use sociology in their jobs?
 To put it another way: how we ‘do’ sociology in the workplace?
 At the same time, we are also interested in the ways in which sociology might be used to work towards the positive transformation of society.